PyCQA/redbaron/docs/tuto.rst

 the query is done recursively.
 By default it is set at :file:`True`, just pass :file:`recursive=False` to :file:`.find` or :file:`.find_all` to avoid that.

-Queries are very powerful: you can pass lambda, regex, a short hand syntax for regex and globs, a tuple of string instead of a string for the type of nodes, a global regex that receives the node (instead of a regex per attribute), etc.
+Queries are very powerful: you can pass lambdas, regexes, a short hand syntax for regexes and globs, a tuple of string instead of a string for the node kind, a global regex that receives the node (instead of a regex per attribute), etc.
-You can read all of that here: :doc:`querying`.
+You can read all of that in the documentation: :doc:`querying`.

-:file:`.find` and :file:`.find_all` also have a shortcut syntax (exactly like in BeautifulSoup), just have a look:
+Finally, :file:`.find` and :file:`.find_all` also have a shortcut syntax (exactly like in BeautifulSoup):

 .. ipython:: python